realmazharhussain/nautilus-code/README.md

 - WebStorm

 ### Request support for your favorite IDE or Code Editor
-You can [create a GitHub issue](https://github.com/realmazharhussain/nautilus-code/issues/new) to request support for your favorite IDE or Code Editor.
+You can [open a GitHub issue](https://github.com/realmazharhussain/nautilus-code/issues/new) to request support for your favorite IDE or Code Editor.